djmaity/md-davis/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-You can contribute in many ways:

 Types of Contributions
 ----------------------

 Report Bugs
 ^^^^^^^^^^^

-When `reporting a bug <https://github.com/djmaity/md_davis/issues>`_ please include:
+When `reporting a bug <https://github.com/djmaity/md-davis/issues>`_ please include:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.